icando52/CertME-BOK/README.md

+# CertM BOK
-# Leben in Deutschland
+# based from Leben in Deutschland
+# (c) Phillip M. Sparks
+# November 2023

-The app is designed to offer an easy and interactive way to prepare yourself for the test "Leben in Deutschland" (LiD).
-The oficial Einbürgerungstest.
+The app is designed to offer an easy and interactive way to prepare yourself for the the BOK, Body of Knowledge needed for certifications.

 Main features:
-- Select your Bundesland
+- Select your BOK
 - Filter questions by topic
 - Search for questions with a specifc keyword
 - Use your own tag to identify questions to come back later